 Are you trying to make an international money transfer?
 Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

-IBAN vs. SWIFT codes are both internationally recognized for identifying bank accounts when a transfer is being made.
-The specific identifier required depends on the countries involved, as well as the recipient’s bank.
+IBAN and SWIFT codes are both internationally recognized for identifying bank accounts when making a transfer.
+The specific identifier required depends on the countries involved and the recipient’s bank.

-A SWIFT BIC code refers to a specific financial institution in an international transaction, whereas an IBAN number identifies an individual account and the country of business.
-It’s the global equivalent to a bank account and an ABA routing number in the United States.
+A SWIFT BIC code identifies a specific financial institution in an international transaction, whereas an IBAN identifies an individual account and the country of business.
+It’s the global equivalent of a bank account and an ABA routing number in the United States.

 IBAN vs SWIFT

-The main difference between IBAN and SWIFT lies within what the alphanumeric codes represent.
-In an international transaction, an IBAN code is used to identify an individual bank account, whereas a SWIFT code identifies the bank associated with that bank account.
+The main difference between IBAN and SWIFT is what each code identifies in an international payment.
+An IBAN identifies the recipient’s bank account, while a SWIFT code (or BIC) identifies the bank handling the transfer.

 What is an IBAN Code?